user-5005/Aws-Cloud_Practitioner/docs/source/preparation steps.rst

 Content
 ------

--`Create an Amazon account <create an amazon account>`
+:doc: `Create an Amazon account <create an amazon account>`
-- `Login to AWS Cloud Quest: Cloud Practitioner with Amazon account <login to amazon account>`
+:doc: `Login to AWS Cloud Quest: Cloud Practitioner with Amazon account <login to amazon account>`